c-chocolate/Jabberwock/README.md

 # JABBERWOCK

-This tool collects JavaScript from a URL list, converts it to WebAssembly Text, and performs vectorization.
+This tool collects JavaScript from a URL list, converts it to WebAssembly, and performs vectorization.

 ## input-output